Lance Becker: Present day

 In 2015, he accepted a position at Northwell Health, where he is chair of emergency medicine across a 23-hospital system, the largest in New York State.
 The emergency departments collectively care for nearly a million visits per year, or about 30% of all the visits in the state of New York.
 He also serves as the emergency medicine chair for the Zucker School of Medicine at Northwell/Hofstra.
-He also leads an active lab group working on advanced therapies for resuscitation, mitochondrial medicine, and bioenergetic medicine through Northwell's Feinstein Institute for Medical Research.
+Becker leads an active lab group working on advanced therapies for resuscitation, mitochondrial medicine, and bioenergetic medicine through Northwell's Feinstein Institutes for Medical Research.

 Research

 Becker has dedicated his career to advancing patient outcomes in cardiac arrest and critical care scenarios.
 His research has focused on several main areas: